Your money-making expert. Financial journalist, TV and radio personality.

-- Do I know the risks?
-Like with all investment there is also risk, property prices and demand for rented accommodation can rise and fall so there are no guarantees.
+As with all investments there is also risk: property prices and demand for rented accommodation can rise and fall so there are no guarantees.

 If, after saying yes to the questions above, you feel investing in property is right for you then you should, if possible, have a diverse portfolio of investments so when the housing market slows down you don’t feel the pinch.
 In other words, don’t put all your money in property, and certainly don’t put it all into one house.